-Pin Descriptions
+Pin Description

-Pin Name I/O Description /CS Input Chip Select.
-This active-low input activates the device.
+Pin Name I/O Pin Description /CS Input Chip Select: This active low input activates the device.
 When high, the device enters low-power standby mode, ignores other inputs, and all outputs are tri-stated.
 When low, the device internally activates the SCK signal.
 A falling edge on /CS must occur prior to every op-code.
 SCK Input Serial Clock: All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
-Since the device is static, the clock frequency may be any value between 0 and 20 MHz and may be interrupted at any time. /HOLD Input Hold: The /HOLD pin is used when the host CPU must interrupt a memory operation for another task.
+Since the device is static, the clock frequency may be any value between 0 and 20 MHz and may be interrupted at /HOLD Innut any time. /HOLD Input Hold: The /HOLD pin is used when the host CPU must interrupt a memory operation for another task.
 When /HOLD is low, the current operation is suspended.
 The device ignores any transition on SCK or /CS.
-All transitions on /HOLD must occur while SCK is low. /WP Input Write Protect: This active-low pin prevents all write operations, including those to the status register.
-If high, write access is determined by the other write protection features, as controlled through the status register.
+All transitions on /HOLD must occur while SCK is low. /WP Input Write Protect: This active low pin prevents write operations to the status register.
+This / Inpat is critical since other write protection features are controlled through the status register.
 A complete explanation of write protection is provided on page 6.
-SI Input Serial Input: All input data is driven to this pin.
+Note that the function of /WP is different from the FM25160.
+SI Input Serial Input: All data is input to the device on this pin.
 The pin is sampled on the rising edge of SCK and is ignored at other times.
-It should always be driven to a valid logic level to meet I {DD} specifications.
+It should always be driven to a valid logic level to meet I DD specifications.
 SI may be connected to SO for a single pin data interface.
-SO Output Serial Output: SO is the data output pin.
-It is driven actively during a read and remains tristate at all other times including when /HOLD is low.
+SO Output Serial Output.
+SO is the data output pin.
+It is driven actively during a read and remains tri-state at all other times including when /HOLD is low.
 Data transitions are driven on the falling edge of the serial clock.
-SO can be connected to SI for a single pin data interface since the part communicates in half-duplex fashion.
-VDD Supply Supply Voltage: 5V VSS Supply Ground
+SO may be connected to SI for a single pin data interface.
+VDD Supply Supply Voltage.
+5V VSS Supply Ground